bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 ### Playing with Ansible loops Lesson 6, Demo 3

-There is a lot of different ways that we could exercise variables but Lesson 6, Demo3 is a pretty good example and introduces loops and logic in ansble.
+There is a lot of different ways that we could exercise variables but Lesson 6, Demo3 is a pretty good example and introduces loops and logic in ansible.
 Go ahead and create a new file ```loops.yaml``` in the ```02_cmWithAnsibleTerraform/ansible/playbooks/``` directory, paste the following code, and save it.

 ```yaml
 --- # denotes start of YAML, not required but good practice